 - The Headteacher takes overall editorial responsibility to ensure that the website content is accurate and quality of presentation is maintained; - The school web site complies with the school's guidelines for publications; - Most material is the school's own work; where other's work is published or linked to, we credit the sources used and state clearly the author's identity or status; - The point of contact on the web site is the school address and telephone number.
-Home information or individual e-mail identities will not be published; - Children are taught about how images can be abused in their e-Safety education programme;
+Home information or individual e-mail identities will not be published;

-5. Social media and e-safety out of school
+4. Social media and e-safety out of school